oskariorg/oskari-docs/md/documentation/features.md

  * Spatial join
 * Draw your own feature to be used in analysis
 * Clip a feature
+* The analysis tool also provides functionality to use search channel results as input for analysis.

 ### Authentication and user management (requires backend)
 ​